caocscar/workshops/pyspark/pyspark.md

 On campus Ports 4040-4150 open for spark UI http://cavium-thunderx.arc-ts.umich.edu:4050

+# Spark Version
+You can check the current version of Spark using `sc.version` OR if you are outside of the PySpark interactive shell `spark-shell --version`.

-# PySpark with Jupyter Notebook
+# PySpark with Jupyter Notebook (Still Debugging)
 `export PYSPARK_PYTHON=/bin/python3`
 `export PYSPARK_DRIVER_PYTHON=jupyter`
 `export SPARK_YARN_USER_ENV=PYTHONHASHSEED=0`